 Button sales weren’t what they were.
 More people bypassed the venues to simply hang in the streets; others (like myself) just stopped coming.
 A certain sameness had crept into First Night festivities.

 But this sameness was the city’s mandate: family friendly, intellectual, meaningful, safe, nothing too raucous.
-First Night did not veer from its course; maybe it couldn’t, politically.
+First Night did not veer from its course; maybe it couldn’t, politically or culturally.

 Time went on.
 Things happened.
 Things changed.
 And then First Night had its last night.

-By New Year’s Eve 2004, First Night Santa Cruz faced trouble on fronts: times had been bad, sponsors were fewer, attendance was down.
+By New Year’s Eve 2004, First Night Santa Cruz faced trouble on all fronts: times had been bad, sponsors had dropped out, attendance was down.
 There’d even been a rain-out.
 That year they’d lost their old director and had to find a new one tout suite: to put another First Night together in little time and with half the budget.
 So they dreamed big:

 First Night 2005 had the theme “Rivers of Life,” honoring water and the environment.
 An entire block of Pacific Avenue became a virtual wetlands with an artificial river — yes, real, flowing water.
 There were environmental-themed activities, children’s environmental art, and a plethora of yes, family friendly acts and activities.